-There are 1,073 affordable apartments in Mount Vernon that offer reduced rents to low-income households.
+There are 810 low-income apartments in Mount Vernon that offer reduced rents to eligible households.

 Public Housing Agencies operate federally assisted affordable housing programs at local levels on behalf of HUD.
 Notably, housing agencies are responsible for managing Section 8 Housing Choice Voucher, Public Housing, and Project-Based Voucher waiting lists within their jurisdiction.

 |Housing Authority of Skagit County||Section 8 Housing Choice Voucher (HCV)|

 Mount Vernon features 399 income based apartments.
 Tenants of income based apartments typically pay no more than 30% of their income towards rent and utilities.